Hut Building in Zambia

 Accommodations and Meals

 Volunteers will stay in a safe campsite run by the founder of the non-profit.
-They will sleep on beds in heavy duty tents with other volunteers.
-In addition to several large tents, the camp area includes a kitchen and dining area, outdoor showers, and flushing toilets.
+They sleep in ensuite chalets (rooms) or heavy duty tents.
+In addition to these chalets and several large tents, the camp area includes a kitchen and dining area, outdoor showers, and flushing toilets.
 Volunteers will be provided 3 meals/day that are prepared by local Zambians.
 The delicious food varies from local specialties like nshima to American or British comfort food.
 Whatever you are eating, you are sure to be well fed and happy!
 Please let the UTW staff know if you have any dietary restrictions.

 Volunteers will receive two orientations.
 The first is before you even leave home!
 Unearth the World staff will educate you about the country, customs, language, and project itself so you can have realistic expectations of your experience prior to your arrival.
 Read more about Unearth the World’s global service-learning training curriculum here.
 Once volunteers arrive in Zambia, the staff will provide another short orientation in order to acclimate you to your surroundings and give you guidance on the current needs of the project.

 Zambia is a largely untouristed, landlocked country in East Africa.
 With its proximity to world-class sites like Victoria Falls and beautiful safari opportunities, Lonely Planet calls Zambia a “diamond in the rough” and a traveler’s chance to experience the “real” Africa.

 Zambia has had a checkered past when it comes to economic stability.
 While reliant on the copper mining and agriculture industries, corruption and debt have kept the country from shining.
 Even though the World Bank named Zambia one of the world’s fastest economically reformed countries in 2010, Unicef reports that 69% of its residents are below the international poverty line of US $1.25 per day.
 42% of these people live in extreme poverty.